redis-applied-ai/redis-slack-worker-agent/README.md

 - Interactivity & Shortcuts → Enable → Request URL: `<application_url>/slack/interactive`
 - Subscribe to bot events (at minimum): `app_mention`, `message.channels`, `message.im`
 Test by mentioning the bot in a channel or DM.

+> See Development with Slack section for visual on how to update this value.

 Cleanup
 ```bash